layrjs/layr/website/frontend/public/docs/v2/introduction/hello-world-1SUYiTzJLhwdD69Pd3iAuG.immutable.md

 ### Hello, World!

-Let's start our journey into Layr by implementing the mandatory ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, and let's make it object-oriented and full-stack!
+Let's start our journey into Layr by implementing the mandatory ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) app, and let's make it object-oriented and full-stack!

 > Layr supports both [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [TypeScript](https://www.typescriptlang.org/).
 To select your language of choice, use the drop-down menu on the left.